Yusifx1/e621-userscript/README.md

 + Shows links of posts file
 + Copy links of pool and tags to clipboard
 + Save pools and tags links to txt file
-+ Ignore global-blacklist.
++ Ignores global-blacklist
-+ Trying find deleted posts from Furaffinity and listed in sources (webextension only.
++ Trying find deleted posts listed in sources and from Furaffinity (webextension only.
 Security reason)

 # To-Do

 + Improve style
-+ Finish subscription
++ Finish subscription manager
 + When viewed Fa image it forbidden for firefox ( it can be downloaded and it will show when Fa opened one time)